 Incrementalism should be welcomed over inaction.
 Members are now offering papers describing how new negotiations could create agreements among interested members to begin with, with eventual agreement by some or all members.
 This approach will probably need to apply to the WTO “reform” process itself, with some down payments made and problems fixed without holding up progress.

 Negotiate on Issues Relevant to Today’s Economy

 In the same vein, willing members should be unencumbered to move ahead with negotiations on “new” issues relevant to today’s economy.
-For example, the United States, European Union, and Japan in January this year announced they would cooperate to develop new rules to address the practices of forced technology transfer and industrial subsidies.
+For example, the United States, European Union, and Japan announced they would cooperate to develop new rules to address the practices of forced technology transfer and industrial subsidies.
 A significant subset of WTO members have agreed on the need to facilitate growth of the digital economy in part by ensuring that electronic commerce can flourish.
 They will begin negotiations and work to bring along other members as talks advance.

 The Petals Will Fly Off

 The cherry blossoms are impermanent.
 A strong gust of wind will force them off their branches just at their peak.
 The leaves fill out, the trees grow, and the blossoms seem to reappear as vibrant as ever the following year.
 Some trees can survive a century but most cherry blossom species live just 15 to 20 years.
 New seeds must be planted and the trees cared for.
 We’ve already lost nearly a generation of progress in the WTO.
 Now seems as good a time as any for reflection and renewal.

 Editor’s Note: This post was originally published in April 2019 and has been updated for accuracy and comprehensiveness.